Silky Peanut-Ginger Tofu Noodle Bowls

 Honey-Garlic Sauce

-(Contains Soy May contain Crustaceans, Egg, Sesame, Milk, Wheat, Sulphites, Mustard, Fish, Tree nuts)
+(Contains: Soy May be present: Crustaceans, Egg, Sesame, Milk, Wheat, Sulphites, Mustard, Fish, Tree nuts)

 2 unit